 Now I know some of you are going to be ready to argue about this one, because yes 2/3 of the owners are not Black, but one of the partners is so I decided to include it!
 A follow-up to their acclaimed restaurant Bludorn, Navy Blue is a seafood restaurant serving some unique dishes.
 If you like salmon I guarantee you’ve never seen one like theirs and it is SO good.

-Located on Houston’s south side on MLK, Kuji Kitchen offers a great menu including breakfast items and great Caribbean inspired lunch/dinner dishes too.
-The restaurant is connected to Ivy Leaf Farms so the menu includes tons of fresh vegetables which is so important!
+Located on Houston’s south side on MLK, KG’s Kitchen offers a great menu including breakfast items and great Caribbean inspired lunch/dinner dishes too.

 Gatlin’s Fins and Feathers